 Its vintage interior does well on social media and so I too came across it when researching our trip.
 But we didn't stop there.

 Sure, it looked Instagrammable, but I don't like burgers and I prefer something a bit more nutritious than a milkshake for lunch.
 So instead, we left the main road and drove just a few minutes to the edge of town, where I knew The Blue Cow would be awaiting us.

 The Blue Cow is one of those true hidden gems and so I've briefly thought about not sharing it.
 But hey, I said I was going to give you our entire South Africa travel itinerary, so here it is.

 When you arrive at The Blue Cow, you're met by a dusty parking lot and what looks like a simple wooden chalet.

 If you need to go to the toilet first, don't enter but go right of the building, where you'll find the Moo Loo.
 Don't worry, these are proper toilets.
 They're just separated from the “main building” in two small wooden shacks.

-The cafe itself consists out of a small shop selling local products, the counter, the kitchen and a small seating area.
+The cafe itself consists of a small shop selling local products, the counter, the kitchen, and a small seating area.

 The best part is outside.

 When you step outside, you get onto a large balcony that stretches out over a pond that seems to have popped out of a painting.
 It's full of big fish and everyone who visits the cafe – this is my favorite bit – gets two slices of bread to feed the fish.